meteor/meteor/packages/logic-solver/README.md

 #### Logic.Solver#maximizeWeightedSum(solution, formulas, weights)

-Finds a Solution that maximizes the value of `Logic.weightedSum(formulas, weights)`, and adds a requirement (in the sense of calling `Solver#require` on this Solver) that this maximum value is obtained.
+Finds a Solution that maximizes the value of `Logic.weightedSum(formulas, weights)`, and adds a requirement that this maximum value is obtained (in the sense of calling `Solver#require` on this Solver).

 To determine this maximum value, call `solution.getWeightedSum(formulas, weights)` on the returned Solution.